zramos2/Monitoring-Challenge/README.md

-1. Monitoring-Challenge
+# Monitoring-Challenge
-2. Objectives
+This challenge is to demonstrate monitoring of AWS microservices using Prometheus and Grafana.

-3. Configurations
+1. Configurations
 - EC2 Configuration
 - Prometheus Configuration
 - Grafana Configuration
-6. Simulation on monitored instances
+2. Simulation on monitored instances
 - High Memory Usage
 - High CPU Usage
 - High Disk Space

-# Monitoring-Challenge
-This challenge is to demonstrate monitoring of AWS microservices using Prometheus and Grafana.

 ## Objectives
 - The goal is to set up a monitoring stack to **capture data points from 2 live EC2 instances.**